immutable/contracts/contracts/trading/seaport/zones/immutable-signed-zone/v2/README.md

 ### ZoneAccessControl

 The contract now uses a finer grained access control with role based access with the `ZoneAccessControl` interface, rather than the `Ownable` interface in the v1 contract.
-A seperate `zoneManager` roles is used to manage signers and an admin role used to control roles.
+A separate `zoneManager` roles is used to manage signers and an admin role used to control roles.

 ### Support of SIP7 substandard 6